ay-ka/Transcript-Certificates/README.md

 ⭐ Online courses certificates included here are not representing the all classes i have enrolled.
 Some did not offer a certificate for acomplishing the course and others, I have just audited

-⭐ Another important thing to mention is that i have enrolled Python and Machine Learning Course from ⭐ [pytopia - a platform for learning python](https://www.pytopia.ai/)
+⭐ Another important thing to mention is that i have enrolled Python and Machine Learning Course from [pytopia - a platform for learning python](https://www.pytopia.ai/), which were among the most comprehensive courses i have ever taken.

 <br/>